lambdaclass/cairo_native/README.md

 </details>

 Footnotes on the libfuncs list:

+1. It is implemented but we're not handling potential issues like lifetimes yet.
-2. It is implemented but we're still debating whether it should be a Rust-like `Box<T>` or if it's fine treating it like another variable.
+1. It is implemented but we're still debating whether it should be a Rust-like `Box<T>` or if it's fine treating it like another variable.
-3. It is implemented but side-effects are not yet handled (ex. array cloning/dropping).
+1. It is implemented but side-effects are not yet handled (ex. array cloning/dropping).
-4. Not supported by the Cairo to Sierra compiler.
+1. Not supported by the Cairo to Sierra compiler.
-5. Implemented with a dummy.
+1. Implemented with a dummy.
 It doesn't do anything yet.
-6. It is implemented but we're not handling potential issues like lifetimes yet.

 ## Getting Started